 Playa Grande (or Grande Beach) is considered as the doorstep of Montezuma and is where many visitors go to relax and enjoy the beautiful surroundings.
 Surfing here is generally good, a good option if you want to practice this sport and be surrounded by beautiful scenery.

 Nevertheless, the rip tide currents in Playa Grande can be quite strong, so you must be cautious.
 Alongside the coast, it is possible to found some tide pools formed around rocky locations.
 Just outside the town you will find a gorgeous 80-foot waterfall with excellent swimming holes.
 Yes, that is the magic of the Guanacaste beaches.
-And as if that were not enough, visitors can found several nearby places with warm natural springs.
+And as if that were not enough, visitors can find several nearby places with warm natural springs.

 Enjoying the amazing views and the delicious waters of Montezuma?
 Then try the local restaurants… you will feel in heaven!
 Here you have some dining options to visit and enjoy.
 You can try the Clandestina Restaurant, the Vaca Loca one of the place’s most popular dining venues.